 Oil-soaked plastic boom material used to soak up oil in the Gulf of Mexico is finding new life as auto parts in the Chevrolet Volt.

-General Motors converted an estimated 100 miles of the material off the Alabama and Louisiana coasts and kept it out of the nation’s landfills.
+General Motors converted an estimated 100 miles of the material off the Alabama and Louisiana coasts.
+Thereby keeping it out of the nation’s landfills.

-The ongoing project is expected to create enough plastic under hood parts to supply the first year production of the extended-range GM Volt.
+The ongoing project is expected to create enough plastic under hood parts.
+All to furthermore supply the first year production of the extended-range GM Volt.

-Recycling the booms will result in the production of more than 100,000 pounds of plastic resin for the vehicle components, eliminating an equal amount of waste that would otherwise have been incinerated or sent to landfills.
+Recycling the booms will also result in the production of more than 100,000 pounds of plastic resin.
+All more over for the vehicle components.
+Thereby eliminating an equal amount of waste.
+Waste that would have consequently been incinerated or sent to landfills.

-The parts, which deflect air around the vehicle’s radiator, are comprised of 25 percent boom material and 25 percent recycled tires from GM’s Milford Proving Ground vehicle test facility.
-The remaining is a mixture of post-consumer recycled plastics and other polymers.
+So for example, the parts deflect air around the vehicle’s radiator.
+They comprise of 25 percent boom material and also 25 percent recycled tires.
+All from GM’s Milford Proving Ground vehicle test facility.
+Finally. the remaining is a mixture of post-consumer recycled plastics and other polymers.

 GM worked with several partners throughout the recovery and development processes.
 Heritage Environmental managed the collection of boom material along the Louisiana coast.
 Mobile Fluid Recovery stepped in next, using a massive high-speed drum that spun the booms until dry and eliminated all the absorbed oil and wastewater.
 Lucent Polymers used its process to then manipulate the material into the physical state necessary for plastic die-mold production.
 Tier-one supplier, GDC Inc., used its patented EndurapreneTM material process to combine the resin with other plastic compounds to produce the components.